A town that walks. A town that talks.

 In the town's petition to Council, we pitched for an average lot size of 800 square metres.
 That's not quite so cheek-by-jowl, but it would still mean around 2,500 people moving in down there on the north end of Riddell.
 Then there's South Riddell, the Daffodil Farm.

-You slip the chains of modernity and become an animal that roams freely.
+When you walk, you slip the chains of modernity and become an animal that roams freely.

-Care for land begins right there, in that feeling.
-You're part of the natural world.
-There's healing in that, freely offered.
-And what else would you do, on a Sunday afternoon when the kids are starting to wear you thin, or after a morning at the desk, than to push through the door out into the open air and step out for a walk?
-In our urbanising, virtualising lives, the lucky residents of Riddell can walk our way back to sanity.
+And anyway what else would you do, on a Sunday afternoon when the kids are starting to wear you thin, or after a morning at the desk, than to push through your back door into the open air and step out for a walk?
+In our urban, virtual lives, we lucky residents of Riddell can walk our way back to sanity.

-So, a town that walks.
-But I'd also like Riddells Creek, in 20 years, to be a town that talks.
+But also want a town that talks.
 At the Post Office.
 Out on the street.
 On Facebook.
 And every now and then, gathered as the people of the town, to hear what each other thinks, and sort out what the town wants.

-If we let that be the driver of our collective opinion, then we deserve the unimaginative, business-as-usual deal we will get.
-We need to talk as a town.
+If we let government consultation be the driver of our collective opinion, then we deserve the unimaginative, business-as-usual deal we will get.

-Like, if the Amess Road development needs $8m or so of council infrastructure spending, when is that money going to be spent, where is it coming from, and how will that fit with spending in the rest of the town?
-And what is the plan and timeline for expenditure on sporting facilities and car parking in the centre of town and footpaths for all that walking, and the dozen other things we pay rates for?
+It's not like we're short on things to talk about.
+Like, right now, as of mid-2013, the Amess Road development needs $8m or so of council infrastructure spending.
+When is that money going to be spent, where is it coming from, and how will that fit with spending in the rest of the town?

-Or what are the ways that junction of Station Street/Kilmore Road/Sutherlands Road could be handled?
-What's the timeline to decide on a design and build it?
+Car parking in the centre of town?
+Footpaths for all that walking, and the dozen other things we pay rates for?
+How can the Station Street/Kilmore Road/Sutherlands Road junction could be improved?
 Who in the Shire is talking to VicRoads?
 Where is Riddells Creek on the list of regional road priorities?

-We’ll have to invent something that works for us.
+We’ll have to invent something here in Riddell that works for us.
 If we leave it to the developers or wait for the Shire, we will get suburbs.
 If we get talking, we don’t know quite where we’ll end up, but maybe in a better place, and a place of our own making.

-To come to ‘What Riddell Wants' discussions starting15 June, talk to Lisa at Riddells Creek Neighbourhood House, manager@riddellscreeknh.com.au
+To come to ‘What Riddell Wants' discussions starting 15 June, talk to Lisa at Riddells Creek Neighbourhood House, manager@riddellscreeknh.com.au

 Comments